jamesdanylik/animation-gl/README.md

 a skybox mode for rendinging surfaces outside of the lighting equation, keyframe-based figure animation, and finally some basic audio support of linux.

+NOTE: This build had to use downsapled textured and audio to make the submission size limit.
+The full project is available for download  at github.com/ratherbelucky/animation-gl.

 Instructions
 ============